-Behind the scenes: Meet Nicole A.
+Behind the scenes: Meet Nicole Aszalos

-During my interview, Joan told me about the changes in branding to the museum and the goals she wants the museum to achieve and I was instantly hooked.
-I felt that my experience working in both contemporary galleries and historical museums would allow me to share unique concepts and ideas to help MOA evolve.
+During my interview, Joan told me about the changes in branding to the museum including the goals she wants the museum to achieve and I was instantly hooked.
+I felt that my experience working in both contemporary art galleries and historical museums would allow me to share unique concepts and ideas to help MOA evolve.
 My favorite part about working here is the staff.
 They are very dedicated, inspiring, and hardworking individuals and all full of good humor.
 Everyone loves being here which makes me love it too.